silexphp/Pimple/README.rst

 .. caution::

     Pimple is now closed for changes.
 No new features will be added and no cosmetic changes will be accepted either.
+The only accepted changes are compatiblity with newer PHP versions and security issue fixes.

 .. caution::